 Knotweed Help offers guidance to homeowners and landlords alike on how to deal with a Japanese knotweed infestation.
-Understanding where one legally stands with Japanese knotweed can be difficult as it’s classed as controlled waste under the Environmental Protection Act 1990, in addition to being subject to the Wildlife and Countryside Act 1981, and the Anti-social Behaviour Crime and Policing Act 2014.
+Understanding where one legally stands with UK Japanese Knotweed can be difficult as it’s classed as controlled waste under the Environmental Protection Act 1990, in addition to being subject to the Wildlife and Countryside Act 1981, and the Anti-social Behaviour Crime and Policing Act 2014.

 Knotweed Help explains the legal implications of having Japanese knotweed and then aims to connect their clients with Property Care Association (PCA) accredited removal firms who can provide insurance-backed treatment plans where necessary.
 Where possible, the solicitors at Knotweed Help will assist their clients in claiming for the costs of the treatment, or even compensation for any damage caused to the value of a property.